htl-stp-ecer/raccoon-robots/README.md

 ## Why This Exists

-Every Botball season, dozens of teams write a robot program, drive it for two days, and then it dies on a laptop somewhere.
+Every Botball season, dozens of teams write a robot program, drive it, and then it dies somewhere.
 The next team starts from an empty folder and rediscovers the same things: that hardcoded distances drift, that a mission without a timeout hangs forever, that servo angles belong in config and not in your source.

 **That's a waste.** Not of code — of learning.